stefanopagliari/Stefano-Pagliari-Website/public/files/IP2038/8_Relational_Data.md

 The dplyr package includes a number of "two-table verbs" that work with two tables at a time.
 All these verbs work similarly taking as input two tables(`x` and `y`) and returning a new table.

-In order to be able to connect different tables, these need to have  a variable (or set of variables) in common.
-This is often called *keys*.
-The key will uniquely identify an observation.

-There are two types of keys:

-- A **primary key** uniquely identifies an observation in its own table.
-- A **foreign key** uniquely identifies an observation in another table.

-In very simple cases, a single variable is sufficient to identify an observation.
-Both in the British Electoral Study dataset (`bes_2017`) and in the UK Census data (`census_11`) downloaded before each electoral constituency is characterized by a unique name (e.g. Aberdeen North) and a unique constituency code that is used by the Office for National Statistics (e.g. S14000001 in the case of [Aberdeen North](https://statistics.data.gov.uk/atlas/resource?uri=http://statistics.data.gov.uk/id/statistical-geography/S14000001)).
-In other cases multiple variables are needed.
-For instance, when dealing with longitudinal data capturing a number of countries across many years, one observation will be identified by a combination of the `country` variable and the `date` variable.

-A primary key and the corresponding foreign key in another table form a **relation**.
-As a result we can use this key to identify which observations in one dataset needs to be linked to the observation in the other dataset.

----
-	q
 ## Joining Datasets

 Let's say we wanted to combine variables from the two tables `bes_2017` and `census_11`.
-The dplyr package include different `join` functions that allows us to do this.
-These function first first matches observations by their keys, then copies across variables from one table to the other, adding them to the right.

 We can combine the data from the British Electoral Studies and the Census.
 Since both datasets have a large number of variables, we first only select those columns that are of interest to our analysis.
 In the case of the British Electoral Studies we are interested in the data on the share of votes to the Conservative party in different constituencies.
 In the case of the Census, we are interested in the % of households that are home-owners in different constituencies (`house_owned`).
 In the case the case of the British Electoral Studies dataset, we are interested in this case in the variable `con_17` capturing the vote share for the Conservative party crisis across different constitutencies.

 Moreover, in order to be able to link the relevant observations from both dataset, we also need a variable uniquely identifying different observations across the two dataset.
+Both in the British Electoral Study dataset (`bes_2017`) and in the UK Census data (`census_11`) downloaded before each electoral constituency is characterized by a unique name (e.g. Aberdeen North) and a unique constituency code that is used by the Office for National Statistics (e.g. S14000001 in the case of [Aberdeen North](https://statistics.data.gov.uk/atlas/resource?uri=http://statistics.data.gov.uk/id/statistical-geography/S14000001)).
 In this case we select the name of the constituency for this purpose as captured by the variable `constituency_name`.

 We merge dataset `census_11` to `bes_2017` join the two datasets using the function `left join`, specifying the key using `by = "constituency_name"`.